-Since December 1, 2022, the beginning of the Company's most recently completed financial year to March 1, 2024, the Board held nine meetings.
-All of the incumbent directors attended 100% of the aggregate total number of Board meetings and meetings of the committees on which he or she serves.
+Since December 1, 2023, the beginning of the Company's most recently completed financial year to March 2, 2025, the Board held eight meetings.
+The majority of the incumbent directors attended 100% of the aggregate total number of Board meetings and meetings of the committees on which he or she serves.
 Certain directors have also attended meetings of the committees where they are not a member and attended as guests.